Make Trade Fair: Make Trade Fair concerts

 In 2002 and 2004, special benefit concerts were held in London to promote the Make Trade Fair campaign.
 Proceeds from the shows went to aid Oxfam's promotional campaigns.
 Produced by Emily Eavis, Marianne Troup, and Lily Sobhani, performers from the 2002 "Fairplay" gig include Chris Martin and Jonny Buckland from Coldplay, Noel Gallagher, and Ms. Dynamite, while the 2004 event included Michael Stipe, Razorlight, and The Thrills.

 In 2008, the Make Trade Fair support CD The Cake Sale was produced.
 The 9 songs were performed by Lisa Hannigan, Nina Persson, Gary Lightbody, Gemma Hayes, Glen Hansard, Josh Ritter, Conor Deasy and Neil Hannon, and written by Deasy, Hansard, Emm Gryner, Paul Noonan, Ollie Cole, Damien Rice and others.

 WTO Ministerial Conference of 2005

-The Make Trade Fair campaign was active at the WTO Ministerial Conference of 2005, held in Hong Kong, People's Republic of China.
+The Make Trade Fair campaign was active at the WTO Ministerial Conference of 2005, held in Hong Kong.
 Various demonstrations and activities were held, including the handover of some 17.8 million signatures on the Big Noise petition to WTO Director General Pascal Lamy.